-The Research Training Program Scholarship (RTPS) is funded by the Australian Government and enables international students to undertake a postgraduate research qualification in Australia and gain experience with leading Australian researchers.
+The Research Training Program (RTP) Scholarship is funded by the Australian Government and enables students to undertake a graduate research qualification in Australia and gain experience with leading Australian researchers.

 The Faculty of Arts application deadline is 31 October each year.
 There is no midyear intake for Graduate Research courses in Arts, therefore there is no midyear application round.